shinout/copy-class/README.md

 ## performance

-tested with 100 static props and 100 instance methods:
+tested with 10 static props and 10 instance methods (normal size):

-1. class creation is almost the same as "extends"
+1. class creation is 3.5 times slower than "extends"
 2. instance creation is almost the same as "extends"

+class creation usually is not repetitive operation, so performance is not the matter. it's much more important that no significant difference in creation of instance.

 you can try benchmark by
 ```bash